 He has spent the last 21 years in the software and database development business primarily on Department of Defense contracts.
-He moved to Pensacola in 2001 and is currently employed by CSRA Inc. specializing in database development and interface communications for a Navy financial system.
+He moved to Pensacola in 2001 and is currently employed by CSCI Inc. as a software and data analyst for a DoD financial system.
 Gary is the proud father of one young adult son that lives in the area.

 Pensacola has definitely become home to Gary.
 In his free time you will most likely find him socializing and attending events downtown or laying on the beach.

 Originally from Jupiter, Florida, Sarah Everhart came to our area in 2005 attending college at UWF.
 After meeting her fiancé Amanda at school and graduating with a BS degree in Maritime Studies, the couple embarked on a year long road trip around the continental US living in their car and volunteering at Habitat For Humanity affiliates in every state they were able.
 Upon returning to Pensacola, Sarah gladly took a position as an AmeriCorps Service member at the local Habitat for Humanity affiliate leading and teaching volunteers alongside new homeowners on countless construction sites.
 It was during these 2 years as a Corps member that Sarah began to recognize the feeling of comfort that one gets when they are home.
 She and Amanda decided to lay down some roots in Pensacola.
 Sarah went on to earn her National Registry as an EMT and is working part-time for the Escambia County Public Safety department.
 Her full time employment is with the Navy's MWR and Community Recreation operations teaching sailing and developing leisure programming for our local military families.